Cloud-Architekt/cloud-architekt.github.io/_posts/2020-12-16-identity-security-monitoring.md

 *Microsoft offers several solutions and services for securing (hybrid) identities and protecting access to workloads such as Azure, Office 365 or other integrated apps in Azure Active Directory.
 I like to give a detailed overview about data sources or signals that should be considered for monitoring based on identity-related activities, risk detections, alerts and events across the Microsoft ecosystem.*

+#### Table of Content:
 - <A href="#identity-security-monitoring-in-a-hybrid-environment">Identity Security Monitoring in a "Hybrid Environment"</A><br>
-- <A href="#azure-monitor-operational-logs-and-alerts-of-azure-ad-and-azure-workloads">Azure Monitor: Operational Logs and Alerts of Azure AD and Azure Workloads</A><br>
+- <A href="#azure-monitor-operational-logs-and-alerts-of-azure-ad-and-azure-workloads">Azure Monitor: Operational Logs and Alerts of "Azure AD" and "Azure Workloads"</A><br>
-    - Data Sources of "Azure Monitor Logs"
-    - Log Collection (via "Azure Monitor")
-    - Analyze and Visualize with "Azure Monitor"
-    - Integration and ResponseConsiderations and References of Azure AD Logging by "Azure Monitor"
+- <A href="#microsoft-cloud-app-security-and-defender-for-identity-unified-secops-of-connected-cloud-aps-and-hybrid-identity">Microsoft Cloud App Security and Defender for Identity: Unified SecOps of connected "Cloud Apps" and "Hybrid Identity"</A><br>
+-
+-
-- <A href="#cloud-app-security-and-defender-for-identity-unified-secops-of-cloud-platform-and-hybrid-identity">Cloud App Security and "Defender for Identity": Unified SecOps of Cloud Platform and Hybrid Identity</A><br>
+- ## Microsoft Cloud App Security and "Defender for Identity": Unified SecOps of connected "Cloud Apps" and "Hybrid Identity"
-    - Data Sources in MCAS
+-
-    - Analyze and Visualize with MCAS
-    - Considerations and References of "Cloud App Security"
-    - Considerations and References of "Microsoft Defender for Identity" (MDI)
 - <A href="#microsoft-365-defender-unified-secops-of-m365-services">Microsoft 365 Defender: Unified SecOps of M365 Services</A><br>
-    - Data Sources in "M365 Defender"
-    - Analyze and Visualize with "M365 Defender"
-    - Integration and Response in "M365 Defender"
-    - Considerations and References of "M365 Defender"
-- <A href="#azure-sentinel-single-pane-of-glass-across-azure-microsoft-365-and-3rd-party-cloud-platforms">Azure Sentinel: “Single pane of glass” across Azure, Microsoft 365 and 3rd party (cloud) platforms</A>
+- <A href="#azure-sentinel-single-pane-of-glass-across-azure-microsoft-365-and-3rd-party-cloud-platforms">Azure Sentinel: “Single pane of glass” across Azure, Microsoft 365 and "3rd party solutions"</A>
-    - Data Sources of "Azure Sentinel"
-    - Investigation of Incidents in "Azure Sentinel"
-    - Integration and Response in "Azure Sentinel"
-    - Considerations and References of "Azure Sentinel"

 ## Identity Security Monitoring in a Hybrid Environment